UniCMs: A Unified Consistency Model For Efficient Multimodal Generation and Understanding: Method

-where ${\phi^-}$ denotes the frozen version of ${\phi}$ and $d$ indicates a divergence measure. $d$ aggregates the disparity between categorical prediction distributions (e.g., measured by KL divergence) over the mask image tokens as in Equation~\ref{eq:mtp}.
-The consistency loss on text trajectories, denoted as $\mathcal{L}^v_{c}$, can be similarly defined.
+where ${\phi^-}$ denotes stopping gradient backpropagation for stable training~\cite{song2023consistency} and $d$ indicates a divergence measure.
+For $\mathcal{L}^u_{c}$, $d$ aggregates the KL divergence between categorical prediction distributions over the masked image tokens.
+The consistency loss on text trajectories can be similarly defined:

-Recall that $\mathbf{u}^K$ refers to the endpoint of the trajectory, i.e., the final generation, so $\mathcal{L}^u_{c}$ corresponds to a global consistency loss, which is empirically proven superior over the local one (operating on the adjacent points of the trajectory) for the acceleration of text generation~\cite{kou2024cllms}.
-Conceptually, our objective forms an empirical generalization of the original CD defined on ODE trajectories and a cross-modal extension of~\cite{kou2024cllms}.
-Besides, when collecting the trajectories, we disable the randomness in the sampling process of both modalities by applying a greedy strategy, which makes the discrete sampling trajectories deterministic and is likely to remediate training instability.
-Despite being trained with deterministic trajectories, Show-o Turbo is empirically evidenced to be compatible with the random sampling method for inference (see Table~\ref{tab:topk_comparison}).
-We also clarify that the trajectories corresponding to the image tokens are collected with the involvement of CFG to guarantee the quality of $\mathbf{u}^K$.
+where $d$ aggregates over the positions where the two prediction distributions differ.
+These losses, $\mathcal{L}^u_{c}$ and $\mathcal{L}^v_{c}$, are global consistency losses for image and text trajectory (mapping to their respective endpoints $\mathbf{u}^K$ and $\mathbf{v}^K$), empirically superior to local losses for discrete denoising trajectories~\cite{kou2024cllms}.
+Conceptually, our objective forms an empirical generalization of the original CMs defined on the ODE trajectories and a cross-modal extension of CLLMs~\cite{kou2024cllms}.

+\textbf{Trajectory Segmentation.} We empirically ascertain that imposing long-range consistency may introduce unnecessary learning challenges, potentially impeding model convergence and ultimately limiting the model's inference efficiency.
+Inspired by previous work~\cite{heek2024multistep,zheng2024trajectory,xie2024mlcm}, we design a segmentation strategy for the collected discrete multimodal sampled trajectories, enforcing consistency and regularization constraints in specific regions between points within a segment and segment endpoints.
+More details about the trajectory segmentation can be found in Appendix~\ref{sec:segdetail}.
+As the training proceeds, the trajectories of UniCMs may deviate significantly from the original collected multimodal trajectories.
+Thus, persisting in utilizing the original trajectory for distillation purposes could constrain the ultimate acceleration effect.
+We propose to regenerate multimodal denoising trajectories using the consistency model obtained in past stages.
+In this training stage, we also halve the number of segments of the trajectory to achieve better acceleration.
+Doing so encourages the final UniCMs to learn consistency mapping over long distances.